Academic Services, Libraries and Learning Centers

 UAS has long been a leader in the innovative use of technology in education, and students are encouraged to use advanced technology effectively in all classes and all degree programs.

-Students are able to use the UAS web portal to access course materials, submit homework, and chat with other students.
-A page is automatically created for every course and students can create additional pages for academic work and personal expression.
-Blogs, personal portfolios, wikis, and social networking are some of the tools for the UAS community available through UASOnline!
-Log in at: uas.alaska.edu/online
+Students on all campuses are able to access course materials, submit homework, and engage with other students.
+Access to course content is available from any UAS website (uas.alaska.edu) using the ribbon at the top of the page or through the UAS portal at UASOnline (uas.alaska.edu/online).
+A class home site is automatically created for every UAS course and students can create additional pages for academic work and personal expression.
+Blogs, personal portfolios, and chatrooms are some of the tools for the UAS community available through UASOnline!
+Log in at: online.uas.alaska.edu

-Every student is provided fifty megabytes of storage space to store documents and support a personal web site.
-In addition, every student automatically receives an individual E-mail account and calendar.
+Every student is provided 150 megabytes of storage for documents and a personal web site through the UASHome service.
+Additionally, every student automatically receives an individual email account, including online productivity tools while they have an active role with the University.

 Why wait in line?
 Students can register and pay for classes, check grades or transcripts, and update their personal information online at any time.
 Access to everything in one place like grades, DegreeWorks, class schedules and much more at UAOnline.
 Log in at uaonline.alaska.edu.

 UAS encourages students to become involved.
 Students contribute directly to the continuing success of the campus.
 Students help guide technology decisions through the Teaching, Learning & Technology Roundtable (TLTR).
 In addition, students are encouraged to work directly in the IT department.
 IT Services provides many paid positions for students.
-On-the-job training is provided in computer repair, customer service, video production, server and network administration.
+On-the-job training is provided in computer repair, customer service, and video production.
 The IT Services staff enjoy taking part in campus activities and helping make UAS an exceptional place to learn, work, and live.

 William A. Egan Library (Juneau)